Facebook & Instagram say they were not hit with a DDoS attack

 — Instagram (@instagram) March 14, 2019

-I checked and Facebook seems to be working fine for me, too–although it has not tweeted an update yet about whether all systems are go.
+I checked and Facebook seems to be working fine for me, too–although it has not tweeted an update yet about whether all systems are go, and the website Down Detector says there are still hundreds of people reporting outages.

-It’s still unclear what caused the outage, but a rumor circulating online blamed a possible “denial of service” attack–where an attacker floods a network with traffic to overload and shut it down.
+It’s still unclear what caused the downtime, but a rumor circulating online blamed a possible “denial of service” attack–where an attacker floods a network with traffic to overload and shut it down.
 Facebook, however, categorically denied this, as my colleague Steven Melendez wrote last night in his post about the outage.

 We’re focused on working to resolve the issue as soon as possible, but can confirm that the issue is not related to a DDoS attack.